GuardianOfGods/GuardianOfGods/README.md

 🌱 I’m currently learning Unity.<br>
 👯 I’m looking to collaborate on Game Development.<br>
 📫 How to reach me: Send an email to guardian.of.gods99@gmail.com or contact me at **0915419991**.<br>
-⚡ Fun fact: Life is just another game.
+⚡ Fun fact: life is just another game.
 To win it, you should find your destination.
 With me, it's a girl.<br>
 </div>

   ---